Chapter 29

 Building Grid Layouts Using LazyVGrid and LazyHGrid

-In this chapter, I will walk you through how to create both horizontal and vertical views.
-Both LazyVGrid and LazyHGrid are designed to be flexible, so that developers can easily create various types of grid layouts.
-We will also see how to vary the size of grid items to achieve different layouts.
-After you manage the basics, we will dive a little bit deeper and create complex layouts like that shown in figure 1.
+In this chapter, I will guide you on how to create both horizontal and vertical views using LazyVGrid and LazyHGrid.
+Both components are designed to be flexible, allowing developers to create various types of grid layouts with ease.
+We will also explore how to vary the size of grid items to achieve different layouts.
+Once we have covered the basics, we will delve into creating more complex layouts, such as the one shown in Figure 1.

 The Essential of Grid Layout in SwiftUI